Thomas Tuchel's fascinating coaching journey from Mainz to England manager

-Thomas Tuchel spent the best part of a decade honing his craft on the touchline with Mainz and Borussia Dortmund, before reaching consecutive UEFA Champions League finals with Paris Saint-Germain and Chelsea.
-Before he leaves Bayern Munich in the summer, bundesliga.com charts his compelling coaching journey.
+Thomas Tuchel spent the best part of a decade honing his craft on Bundesliga touchlines with Mainz and Borussia Dortmund, before reaching consecutive UEFA Champions League finals with Paris Saint-Germain and Chelsea.
+He then got his hands on the Bundesliga title with Bayern Munich and is now England manager in the next chapter of his compelling coaching journey.

 There he played 68 times before being forced to hang up his boots for good due to a serious knee injury at the age of 24 in 1998.